 Though there are many indicators that the U.S. economy is improving, many companies are still not making significant capital investments.
 Agib Aslam, Daniel Leigh and Seok Gil Park writing for the IMF blog iMFdirect explore this topic.
 Weak sales during the recession forced many businesses to scale back their spending.
 The authors explain that rejuvenating capital spending will take policy efforts and why this growth is important.

-Active Trading Africa Behavioral Finance Bond Yields Brexit BRICS Buffett Carl Richards China Climate Change Coronavirus COVID-19 DFA Economy Emerging Markets Energy Environment Europe Fama Federal Reserve Frontier Markets GDP Greece IMF Index Funds India Inflation Insight Life Mark Mobius Markets Monetary Policy Oil Passive PIIGS Presidential Elections Retirement Retirement Spending tariffs Trump US Dollar US Economy Volatility Wall Street Journal Young Investor
+Active Trading Africa Behavioral Finance Bond Yields Brexit BRICS Buffett Carl Richards China Climate Change Coronavirus COVID-19 DFA Economy Emerging Markets Energy Environment Estate Planning Europe Federal Reserve Frontier Markets GDP Greece IMF Index Funds India Inflation Insight Life Mark Mobius Markets Monetary Policy Oil Passive PIIGS Presidential Elections Retirement Retirement Spending tariffs Trump US Dollar US Economy Volatility Wall Street Journal Young Investor

 Chart Room Topics